sbcas/chef-rfc/new/telemetry.md

 preference.
 Once set, any data sharing preference saved on an individual host will be honored by all Chef tools run on that host.

+We will implement a noun in the Chef DK, `chef telemetry`, that will allow users to check their opt out status and easily opt out, for instance with `chef telemetry status` and `chef telemetry disable`, respectively.

+A user may opt-out globally by touching `~/.chef/telemetry_opt_out` or by using the above command, or may do so in a repository or working tree specific way by touching `.chef/telemetry_opt_out`, which will be searched for by tools in the same way as for chef config.

 Server tools may each require their own separate data sharing preference.

 The Chef Client will never collect or share telemetry.